Jiuzhouh/jiuzhouh.github.io/_news/announcement_6.md

 ---
 layout: post
-date: 2024-01-26
+date: 2024-05-16
 inline: true
 related_posts: false
 ---

-:smile: Our recent paper <a href="https://arxiv.org/abs/2401.14016">Towards Uncertainty-Aware Language Agent</a> has been available on arXiv.
+:sparkles: Our recent paper <a href="https://arxiv.org/abs/2401.14016">Towards Uncertainty-Aware Language Agent</a> has been accepted to the 62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024).
 Check its <a href="https://uala-agent.github.io">blog</a>!